| Copyright | See LICENSE file |

 Given a list of available multigraphs, tokenise an input words

-same tokenisation strategy as tokeniseWords
+same tokenisation strategy as tokeniseWords, but also recognises

-es (in square brackets) and Separator
+Glosses (in square brackets) and Separators (as whitespace).

 detokeniseWords' :: (a -> String) -> [Component a] -> String Source #

-: given a function to convert Word
+Inverse of tokeniseWords: given a function to convert Words

-to strings, converts a list of Component
+to strings, converts a list of Components to strings.

 detokeniseWords :: [Component PWord] -> String Source #

-Specialisation of detokeniseWords'
+Specialisation of detokeniseWords' for PWords, converting

-words to strings using concatWithBoundary
+words to strings using concatWithBoundary.

 findFirstCategoriesDecl :: SoundChanges c GraphemeList -> [String] Source #